 Proprietary patent and intellectual property (IP) protection for our drug candidates, processes and know-how is important to our business.
 We aggressively prosecute and defend our patents and proprietary technology.
 Rexahn has several U.S. and international patents issued for broad IP coverage of our drug candidates in cancer, CNS, behavioral and mood disorders, neuroprotection and sexual dysfunction, effective until 2020 to 2030.
-In 2011, we were granted two US patents and two European patents for our oncology and CNS candidates.
+In 2012, we were granted two US patents and two foreign patents for our oncology candidates.
 Additional U.S., Europe, and other foreign patents are pending.
 We also rely upon trade secrets, know-how, continuing technological innovation and licensing opportunities to develop and maintain our competitive position.

-In particular, Rexahn owns US patents for its clinical and preclinical candidates related to RX-1792, RX-3117, Archexin, RX-0047 and RX-8243.
-In addition, Rexahn owns issued patents in multiple foreign countries related for RX-1792, RX-3117, Archexin, RX-0047 and RX-5902.
-Additional US and/or foreign patent applications related to RX-3117, RX-8243, RX-5902, RX-21101 and RX-21202 are pending.
-There are also issued patents and pending applications in US and foreign countries related to Zoraxel and Serdaxin.
+Rexahn owns US patents for its clinical and preclinical candidates related to RX-3117, Archexin, RX-5902, and RX-0047.
+In addition, Rexahn owns issued patents in multiple foreign countries related to RX-3117, Archexin, RX-0047 and RX-5902.
+Additional US and/or foreign patent applications related to Archexin, RX-3117, RX-5902, RX-0047, and RX-21101 are pending.
+There are also issued patents and pending applications in US and foreign countries related to Zoraxel and Serdaxin